food. music. culture.

 Undaunted, well maybe a bit, their vision fit perfectly with the Divine’s owner Eric Blumenfeld’s (EBRM) vision for the stimulation of North Broad Street. “underground concepts.” was officially formed in 2019 and Natalie and DEL partnered with a great team of local builders, designers, artists, strategists, and others to execute their ambitious plans.

-In October 2020, in the midst of a world-wide pandemic, “the daily.”, a coffee shop opened for business.
-It was soon followed by the kitchen portion of “broad hall.”, an event space for food, music, art, and more. “foundation.”, a cocktail bar with a recording studio, will open once COVID-19 restrictions are lifted.
-The “annex.”, an all-day restaurant-bar with a retail wine / local artisan shop, is projected to open in the Fall of 2021.
-The annex’s outdoor courtyard is open and available for casual seating and events, weather permitting.
+In October 2020, in the midst of the world-wide pandemic, “the daily.”, a coffee shop opened for business.
+In March 2021, “broad hall.” – an event space, opened with food, music, art, and other events. “foundation.”, a cocktail bar with a recording studio, opened in June 2021.
+The “annex.”, an all-day restaurant-bar with a retail wine, craft beer, and local artisan shop, is projected to open in the Fall of 2021.
+The annex.’s outdoor courtyard has been open for music and food events on weekends.

 managing partner | executive chef